 Book now online or call (03) 9783 9041.

-Our treatment of babies and children is aimed at being extremely gentle.
 There are many reasons why Osteopaths treat babies.
-Some of the more common reasons are concerns with uneven mobility, generally tense and seemingly uncomfortable babies and sometimes feeding difficulty where baby seems to struggle for comfort.
+Some of the more common reasons are parental concerns with their child's uneven mobility, or generally tense and seemingly uncomfortable babies; and sometimes feeding difficulty where baby seems to struggle for comfort at the breast.

 Osteopathy for Breastfeeding Support

 Sometimes the birth process may be physically traumatic for the baby which can place strain on certain areas of the baby (shoulders, neck, jaw, head).
-Osteopathic treatment helps to identify and treat the areas as well as provide parents with advice.
+Osteopathic examination may help to identify and treat the areas as well as provide parents with advice.

 If your child requires further breastfeeding support we are more than happy to refer you a local Lactation Consultant (IBCLC) as we recognise the importance of a collaborative team approach to give you the best care possible.